 Interpreting services with the aid of modern technologies have become accessible as never before in the history humanity.
-In pre-COVID19 reality in addition to preparing for the event itself the organizers had to worry about complex logistics for the participants including the interpreters.
-The event hosts would book the flights and hotel rooms, organise airport transfers and hire interpreters’ booths and technical support for the event.
+In pre-COVID19 reality in addition to preparing for the event itself the organizers had to worry about complex logistics both for the participants and the interpreters with the technical personnel.
+The event hosts would book the flights and hotel rooms, organise airport transfers and hire interpreters’ booths and provide technical support for the event.
 In the times of the pandemic English<>Russian interpreting services can be arranged at a click of a mouse.

-There are several options that you can chose from depending on your preferences, the format of event, number of participants and your budget.
+There are several options that you can chose from depending on your preferences, the format of your event, number of participants and your budget.

 The first simple option is available in situations when remote consecutive interpreting is used, i.e. small business meetings and negotiations, interviews, legal or other professional consultations, medical examinations, etc. with no more than 2-3 participants.
 In this case a video call can be arranged from your free account in either Skype, Zoom or Microsoft Teams.
 It is a free technical solution for your remote English<>Russian consecutive interpreting services without limitations as to time, with Zoom being an exception.
-Maximum duration of a video call on Zoom is 45 minutes after which you will need to start another meeting.
-Here you will find information on new emerging technologies.
+Maximum duration of a video call on Zoom is 45 minutes after which you will need to start another call.

-The third paid option for remote simultaneous interpreting is to use one dedicated platform that will serve all participants throughout the event with integrated interpreting function.
+The third paid option for remote simultaneous interpreting is to use one dedicated platform that will serve all participants throughout the event with an integrated interpreting function.

-Apart from Zoom there are several providers at the market specializing in videoconferences with interpreting services.
+Apart from Zoom there are several providers at the market specializing in video conferences with interpreting services.
 I have found Interprefy very good in terms of functionality and, of no small importance, technical support.
-When using such professional providers who offer a full package of services, all you need to worry about is delivering your presentation or engaging with the participants.
+When using such professional providers who offer a full package of services, all you need to worry about is delivering your presentations or engaging with the participants.
 Such platforms are excellent for conferences, webinars, product presentation, etc. with a big audience.
 English<>Russian interpreting services will be provided simultaneously, and you won’t have to lift a finger to add them to the event.
-The participants when logging into the platform will simply need to choose the icon with the Russian language.
-They will be able to ask questions during the event and you will be able to hear them with simultaneous interpretation.
+The participants, when logging into the platform, will simply need to choose the icon with the Russian language.
+They will be able to ask questions during the event and the audience will be able to hear them through the simultaneous interpretation.

 Irrespective of what you decide to go with, you will have to make sure that you are technically equipped.

 First thing you need is reliable Internet.
 You can test your connection for free here.
-Usually the following parameters are recommended for the event hosts: minimum 4/8Mbps upload per video channel for “low”/”high” resolution setting, ping should be below 50ms, jitter must be below 15ms.
+Usually the following parameters are recommended for the event hosts: minimum 4 (8) Mbps upload per video channel for “low” (”high”) resolution setting, ping should be below 50ms, jitter must be below 15ms.
 Ethernet cable connection is strongly recommended.

-It goes without saying that your hardware should be capable of handling videoconferencing.
+It goes without saying that your hardware should be capable of handling video conferencing.
 Recommended minimum for computers is Core i5 or i7, minimum 4Gb RAM, Windows 7 or higher.

-Another vital aspect is a good quality of sound.
+Another vital aspect is good quality of sound.
 It is highly recommended for all speakers to use headsets with an inbuilt microphone and background noise cancelling feature.
 Common recommendations are Sennheiser SC70USB, Sennheiser SC60USB, SC260USB and Jabra Evolve 40, Logitech H340.

 ©Tatiana Kovalenko 2020